Thursday, January 9, 2014

 Here’s that same game played with one of the decks of cards in the pack.

 Another one of the games has the kids draw two cards and add them together.
 Remember that this is working at the pictorial level.
 So if your kids are having a hard time, give them manipulatives so that they can work at the conceptual level first.
 The can count the number of items on the first card and then count out that many counters.
 Repeat for the second card.
 Now count the manipulatives to see how many altogether.
 This is just 2 of the games, there are more in the unit!

-Another unit the I reworked was the What Can you Do with a Set of Dominoes?
+What Can you Do with a Set of Dominoes?